SimpleDataLabsInc/prophecy-docs/docs/low-code-jobs/databricks-jobs.md

 ## Monitoring

-Prophecy provides monitoring page which shows the status (enable/disable) of all the jobs deployed via Prophecy and status of historic/current runs (success/failure/in-progress) for quick reference.
+Prophecy provides a monitoring page which shows the status (enable/disable) of all the jobs deployed via Prophecy and status of historic/current runs (success/failure/in-progress) for quick reference.

 <div class="wistia_responsive_padding" style={{padding:'56.25% 0 0 0', position:'relative'}}>